burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Function produces the same output if called with the same arguments in the future.
 2. There are no side - effects in the program environment.
 3. The function does not change the state of the program.

+> If you have digital design background this type of logic is named as Combinational Logic (CL) which is stateless.

 **Incomplete Type.** In C and in C++ there are two cases when you can use a type with a not yet undefined size - creating a pointer for a type and creating an alias name via a *typedef* or *using* Keywords.
 Essentially it is possible because the size is not required for a declaration of a pointer and alias name.
 [2, p.150]